 8. What is black-box testing?

-Answer: This is a testing method in which testers do not look at the internal code structure.
-It can be done at the unit level, integration level, or system level.
+Answer: This is a testing method in which testers do not look at the internal code structure and test the functionality of the software product under development.

 9. What is grey box testing?